jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) if the Minister is satisfied that the permit holder, given the change in permit operator, is likely to—
     (i) comply with, and give proper effect to, the work programme for the permit; and (ii) comply with the relevant obligations under this Act or the regulations in respect of reporting and the payment of fees and royalties; and
-  (b) if the change of operator relates to a Tier 1 permit for exploration or mining, if the Health and Safety Regulator—
+  (b) if the change of operator relates to a Tier 1 permit for exploration or mining, if WorkSafe—
     (i) is satisfied that any requirements of the Health and Safety in Employment Act 1992, or regulations made under that Act, that the proposed operator must meet before carrying out day-to-day management of activities under the permit have been, or are likely to be, met; and
     (ii) has advised the chief executive that it is so satisfied.